-New England Quilt Museum open Wedesday to Saturday 10 am to 4 pm, Sunday noon to 4 pm during November through April.
-May through October open Wednesday to Saturday 10 am to 4 pm.
+New England Quilt Museum is open Wednesday to Saturday from 10 am to 4 pm, Sunday noon to 4 pm from November through April.
+May through October open Wednesday to Saturday from 10 am to 4 pm.

 $8 admission, free for kids 12 and under

 It may look just like a standard colonial-style house to many, but what passers-by may not notice at first is home is the home is actually a house of a local prominent artist from the 1800s turned art museum.

 Opened in 1823, the Whistler House Museum of Art is the birthplace of James McNeill Whistler, a renowned American artist.

 The entire museum is housed inside Whistler’s birth home where galleries, exhibits, and events are all hosted.

 The three-story home displays paintings done by Whistler himself along with artists Arshile Gorky, Aldro Thompson Hibbard, John Singer Sargent, and more.

 The museum is also well known for its restoration of the original house, as well as the restoration and preservation of the kitchen add on of the home in the late 1850s.